kiran-brahma/obsidan/content/Linkedin/gross-margins-business.md

   - Profitability
 date: 2023-05-31
 ---
 Gross margin is the difference between your revenue and the cost of your goods or services.
 It indicates how profitable your business is.
-The margins I recommend below are after accounting for your marketing and sales expenses.
+The gross margins I recommend below are after accounting for your marketing and sales expenses.

 When starting, I was suggested to use margins from public companies as a reference.
 But I couldn't match those margins as I don't have the same structural benefits.
 Instead, those margins helped me to figure out how much customers are willing to pay for similar products or services.